ArpitSingh4010/OriginX-Shield-Parametric-Protection-for-Delivery-Partners/README.md

 ## Problem
 Delivery partners rely on consistent daily activity for income.
 External disruptions such as:

-.
-Heavy rainfall and flooding
+- Heavy rainfall and flooding

-.
-Extreme heat
+- Extreme heat

-.
-Hazardous air quality
+- Hazardous air quality

-.
-Fuel shortages and curfews
+- Fuel shortages and curfews

-Directly reduce their earning potential.
+This directly reduces their earning potential.

 Traditional insurance fails because it:

-.
-Does not cover short-term income loss
+- Does not cover short-term income loss

-.
-Requires manual claims
+- Requires manual claims

-.
-Has slow settlement cycles
+- Has slow settlement cycles

-.
-Cannot verify real income disruption
+- Cannot verify real income disruption

 ## Solution